 Corewell Health is proud to support the Rare Disease Network, in partnership with Calvin University and Michigan State University.
 The Rare Disease Network connects every aspect of the rare disease community which reaches across local, state, and international borders.
 From patients and families, to students and teachers, to healthcare providers and advocates, every voice in the rare disease community matters.

 One important function of the Rare Disease Network is connecting patients and families with clinical trials and researchers that can offer innovative therapies.
 Advances in precision medicine helps patients with rare diseases further identify and treat their rare disease using a personalized approach.

-Each year, Calvin University, Michigan State University College of Human Medicine and Spectrum Health Helen DeVos Children’s Hospital host a free event to unite patients, caregivers and families, medical professionals, researchers, advocates, and students around the common goal of understanding what it means to have a rare disease and what support is available.
+Each year, Calvin University, Michigan State University College of Human Medicine and Corewell Health Helen DeVos Children's Hospital (part of Corewell Health Grand Rapids Hospitals) host a free event to unite patients, caregivers and families, medical professionals, researchers, advocates, and students around the common goal of understanding what it means to have a rare disease and what support is available.